Sandhill Farm House Garden

 The woodland area

-Originally full of mature conifers and very dark so we removed most of them out.
+Originally full of mature conifers and very dark so we removed most of them.
 Although woodland very small, curved paths and raised beds make it seem larger.
 Used peat blocks (which last forever) to build up contour levels of beds by about 3 ft… Reduced and thinned out canopy of existing deciduous trees.
 Also bought in large multi-stemmed silver birch tree to give instant impression of maturity.
 Bright stems of Cornus ‘Midwinter Fire’ and lots of bulbs maintain the seasonal interest.
 Kept little pond to attract wildlife.
 Many rare plants including ferns.

 Large leaf border